All Episodes

 The discovery of the mispackaged contraceptives prompted the FDA in 2011 to issue a recall notice for 3.2 million blister packs.

-The suit in the Philadelphia Court of Common Pleas also names vintage pharmaceuticals, Endo Health Solutions, and Patheon Incorporated, which either made or packaged the recalled birth control pills.
+The suit in the Philadelphia Court of Common Pleas also names Vintage Pharmaceuticals, Endo Health Solutions, and Pathon Incorporated, which either made or packaged the recalled birth control pills.

-Representatives for all the companies involved, citing the litigation, declined to comment after lawyers in Atlanta originally sought class action status for potential victims.
+Representatives for all the companies involved, citing the litigation, declined to comment.

-A federal judge in Georgia, Georgia rejected their request back on November 4th.
+After lawyers in Atlanta originally sought class action status for potential victims, a federal judge in Georgia rejected their request back on November 4th.

-Lawyers for the women re-filed in state court in Pennsylvania, where the uh the drug company has its headquarters.
+Lawyers for the women re-filed in state court in Pennsylvania, where the drug company has its headquarters.

 The FDA recall was triggered when a Kansas City woman returned a package to her pharmacist after noticing the blister pack had been rotated 180 degrees, reversing the weekly label or tablet orientation according to the suit filed in Philadelphia Court of Common Pleas.